 Three weeks – too long, I will not get days off.
-Several thousand zlotys – too expensive, I will not be able to raise the money.
+More than two thousands dollars – too expensive, I will not be able to raise the money.
 Africa – too far, I’m afraid to go alone.
 This was my first reaction to a short-term mission trip to Mozambique.
 Fortunately, God waited for me.
 He worked on my heart until I was ready to go.

-It was three years ago, when I lay on my couch in my sleek apartment, reading, for the first time in my life, a book by Heidi Baker “Always enough”.
+It was in 2014, when I lay on my couch in my sleek apartment, reading, for the first time in my life, a book by Heidi Baker “Always enough”.
 I remember two things very clearly from that evening.
-First, some of the words I read caused pressure in my throat and tears to flow from my eyes.
-Second, a desire to leave everything was born inside me, to go into the world to love.
-Then it was an abstraction for me.
+First, some of the words I read caused pressure in my throat and tears flowed from my eyes.
+Second, a desire to leave everything behind and go into the world to love.
+Then it was an abstraction to me.
 Today I know it was the beginning.

-Before I went into the plane in October 2016, I had already found my way to that place.
-It’s the way between a thought and a conviction that I described earlier and between a conviction and being on board.
-That’s why even before I left for Mozambique, I shared what God had taught me through this trip, though I had not gone there yet.
+Before I went into the plane in October 2016, I had to find my way to that place.
+It’s the way between a thought and a conviction that I described earlier and another one – between a conviction and being on board.
+That’s why even before I left for Mozambique, I shared what God had taught me through this trip, though I had not gone yet.
 I can sum it up in one sentence – when God puts a desire in your heart, He also provides everything that is needed for its fulfillment.
 I needed money, close relationships and courage.
 All this was provided.

 When God puts a desire in your heart, He also provides everything that is needed for its fulfillment.

 Today it’s a little bit funny that being so excited about what God had said to me, I completely forgot about finances.
-I had them at the back of my mind, but the reality of God’s leading was so real that everything else did not matter.
+I had them at the back of my head, but the reality of God’s leading was so real that everything else did not matter.
 So when I got an email, in which the first sentence was “Bem vindo and welcome to Pemba!!!”, I was struck by two feelings: excitement (they want me in the base of Iris Global in Pemba, Mozambique!) and terror (but I have no money to go there, what will I tell them).
-Then for the first time I considered my finances and it turned out that for the trip (including what I wanted to give) I needed about 8,5 thousand zlotys.
-I had about 3 thousands.
+Then for the first time I considered my finances and it turned out that for the trip (including what I wanted to give) I needed about $2300.
+I had about $800.

 The same day I received an email from Pemba, I came to God – without strength, without ideas, but ready to go.
 And I gave each of my problems and struggles to God.
 Immediately in this prayer immovable certainty came to me, certainty that Jesus is always enough.